top of page

 Absolutely, yes they are.
 In Karaite Judaism woman and men are equal in every aspect.

-• Do Karaites follow a religious authorities?
+• Do Karaites follow a religious authority?

 As of today, no.

-• Do you celebrate Chanukka?
+• Do you celebrate Hanukka?
 Purim?

 bottom of page